-How did I capture this wildlife photograph?
+How did I capture this wildlife photograph with the pair of giraffes and the tiny baby zebra at sunset?
 Actually, I was taking Giraffe photographs of a herd drinking at the nearby watering hole.
 While photographing, I heard Zebras coming from the right-hand side.
 So, automatically I was scanning the area, observing the zebra herd passing the Giraffes.
 Well, I imagined that would be a beautiful Giraffes arch photo.
 A Zebra between the legs of the tall towers in the distance.
 Then I spotted the baby Zebra waiting for its mom just a bit further back from the right Giraffe.
 Also, the left Giraffe walking right into the scene.
 This scenario happened twice with different giraffes.
 If anyone wonders, the Zebra foal went with mom and the herd to the waterhole to drink.
 The herd of Giraffes went back into the bush to feed.
+In case of someone wondering, the large babysitters meant no harm to the tiny baby zebra.

 The Giraffe, Giraffa camelopardalis, is in the category vulnerable in the IUCN red list.

 Explore more beautiful black and white fine art photographs.
+View the black and white photo of the two giraffes drinking at a waterhole at the edge of the salt pan.
 Our nature photographs are for sale of a license or fine art prints.